Est.2010

 These are the skills that help you navigate real-world workplace scenarios, especially in fast-paced, innovation-driven industries like Tech and IT.
 In fact, the number of people looking to proactively improve their soft skills is on the rise in the UK and around the world.

-Five Reasons Why Soft Skills are Critical in Tech
+Five Reasons Why Soft Skills are Important in Tech

 Tech continues to reshape industries at a fast pace.
 From Cloud Computing to the rapid developments in AI, new tools and methodologies are constantly emerging.
 In this climate, the ability to collaborate, communicate effectively and embrace change isn’t just helpful, it’s vital.